Off-Campus Programs

 What’s Next?

-- After you have registered with Tradesecrets and have your Bluebook, contact the VVS off-campus coordinator.
+- After you have completed the prerequisite requirements, registered with Tradesecrets, and have your Bluebook, contact the VVS Off-Campus Coordinator.

-- The off-campus coordinator will Register you in RAP.
+- The VVS Off-Campus Coordinator will register you in RAP courses.

-- If you completed Career Internship 10 (minimum five credits) with VVS, you will only be required to complete a new learning plan with your employer.
-If you completed Career Internship 10 elsewhere, you must be at the same placement and a site inspection may be required.
+- If you completed Career Internship 10 (5 credits) with VVS, you will only be required to complete a new learning plan with your employer.
+If you completed Career Internship 10 elsewhere, you must be at the same placement, and a site inspection may be required.

-- If, and when all required forms are approved and properly submitted, you may start logging hours.
-You will be monitored by your off-campus coordinator, as well as your employer.
+- After all required forms are approved and properly submitted, you may start logging hours.
+You will be monitored by your VVS Off-Campus Coordinator, as well as your employer.

-- To earn credit, you will be evaluated by both your off-campus coordinator and employer.
+- To earn credit, you will be evaluated by both your VVS Off-Campus Coordinator and employer.

 - You can earn 1,000 time credits and 40 high school credits towards your diploma requirements through RAP.